jeroh11/Jeremy-Portfolio/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>-->

+# Starter Project
+For my starter project, I built a board featuring the classic game of Simon Says.
+This project includes working with a basic components such as a microcontroller, resistor and capacitor.
+In addition, the board required basic soldering to complete and function, which was the biggest obstacle I faced while working on this Simon Says board.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/s5TrzVyCpa0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Schematics
 <!--Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser. -->